-ideas42 collaborated with the Grameen Foundation and CARD Bank, Inc. to test out an innovative solution to this problem with a pilot program in the Philippines – a country where only 26 percent of adults use formal financial services and nearly 80 percent do not have a deposit savings account.
+ideas42 collaborated with the Grameen Foundation and CARD Bank, Inc. to test out an innovative solution to this problem with a pilot program in the Philippines – a country where only 26%of adults use formal financial services and nearly 80% do not have a deposit savings account.
 We determined that applying behavioral design principles and introducing a relatively inexpensive set of behavioral levers to address bottlenecks at key stages of opening and interacting with a savings account, significant impacts on savings rates could be achieved.